Why After 25 Years, the United States May No Longer be Measles-Free

 This information is current as of the date of original publication or update.
 It may have changed by the time you read this.
 I invite you to fact-check what you read here.

-This information is not intended for diagnosis or treatment.
-Before making health decisions, discuss with your physician or other qualified healthcare provider to decide what is right for you.
+Please do not use this information for diagnosis or treatment purposes.
+Before making health decisions, discuss with your physician or other qualified healthcare provider.

 Kennedy visits the Senate